DataDog/dd-sdk-ios/docs/rum_collection/crash_reporting.md

 <div class="alert alert-info"><p>Crash Reporting and Error Tracking is in beta.</p>
 </div>

 Enable iOS crash reporting and error tracking to get comprehensive crash reports and error trends in the RUM UI.
 With this beta feature, you have access to:

  - Aggregated iOS crash data and RUM crash attributes
  - Symbolicated iOS error reports
  - Trend analysis with iOS error tracking

+This guide follows the setup for iOS crash reporting and error tracking in the following steps:
+ - Crash reporting
+ - Desymbolicate error reports
+ - Verify setup

+## Setup

 ### Add crash reporting